-The condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") and include the accounts of Harmonic Inc. and its controlled subsidiaries (collectively, "Harmonic" or the "Company").
-Intercompany accounts and transactions have been eliminated in consolidation.
+The condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information.
 In the opinion of management, the unaudited condensed consolidated financial statements reflect all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the Company's financial position as of balance sheet dates and its operating results and cash flows for the interim periods presented.
-Operating results for the three month period ended April 1, 2022 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2022.
+Operating results for the three and six month periods ended July 1, 2022 are not necessarily indicative of the results that may be expected for any subsequent quarter or for the fiscal year ending December 31, 2022.
 These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021.

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Actual results could differ from these estimates.
+Actual results could differ from those estimates.